freedomofpress/securedrop-docs/docs/appendices/threat_model/threat_model.rst

 -  The computer correctly executes Tails.
 -  The computer and the Tails device are not compromised by malware.
--  The two-factor authentication device used with the workstation are not compromised by malware.
+-  The *Two-Factor Authentication* device used with the workstation are not compromised by malware.

 Assumptions about the *Secure Viewing Station*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  The computer is airgapped.
+-  The computer is airgapped.Onion
 -  The computer correctly executes Tails.
 -  The computer and the Tails device are not compromised by malware.